maticnetwork/zkevm-docs/docs/protocol/admin-role.md

   - timelock controller
 ---

+Polygon zkEVM's _Admin_ is consists of three (3) developers of the Polygon team, who oversee any upgrades of the zk-rollup software.

+Whenever there are bug-fixes or updates to be made, the Admin uses a special _Admin Multisig Contract_ to approve the changes.

+Approval by any two of the three Admin members (_2-out-of-3_) is required.

+However, there's minimum 10-day waiting period before the changes get executed.

+The 10-day delay allows users to carefully assess the proposed changes and decide whether to exit or not.

+Another smart contract called _Timelock Contract_ is responsible for enabling the 10-day delay.

+An outline of the _upgrade process_ is outlined [here](/docs/protocol/zkevm-upgrades-process.md#process-overview).

+## Admin Contract In Detail

-The Admin is an Ethereum account that controls the Consensus contract, but **it is planned to be removed in the future**.
-It is the only account in the contract that can call the following functions;
+The Admin owns the Ethereum account that controls the Consensus contract, and it is the only account that can call the following functions;

 - `setTrustedSequencer`
 - `setForceBatchAllowed`